SergSkol/Portfolio/README.md

 ## Live Demo

-https://sergskol.github.io/portfolio
+There is the link to the online version https://sergskol.github.io/portfolio

 ## Getting Started

-Follow the link above to open web page
+Follow the link above to open online version

 ## Author